Schools will reopen on Monday for Leaving Certs and junior infants to second class, Minister confirms

 “The purpose of managing this cautious phased return is to continue to limit the mobility of the population and curb the spread of the virus.”

-She has asked all parents to review the symptoms of Covid-19 to ensure that children symptomatic do not attend school and that all children know and understand the procedures in place in school.
+She has asked all parents to review Covid-19 symptoms to ensure that children who are ill do not attend school.

-“Please continue to abide by all social distancing regulations and stay home apart from essential journeys.
-Please help schools by not congregating at the school gates,” she said.

-“We all understand how essential school reopening is and we need to give it the best possible chance to get all students back as quickly as possible.”

 Additional needs

-She said acknowledged that work remains to ensure that all students with special educational needs in mainstream school can return to the classroom.

-Primary schools will be asked to prioritise development of their special education teacher resources to facilitate the engagement of those pupils with additional needs who are in third-sixth classes during the initial two-week period from March 1st to 15th, when it is intended all primary school students will return.
+The announcement does not provide for the priority return of children with additional needs in mainstream classes, unlike an earlier version of the school reopening plan produced in January.

-However, AsIAm, the autism charity, said the plans are a “betrayal” of children with additional needs and will see, for example, fifth-year secondary school pupils prioritised ahead of nine year olds with additional needs.
+Adam Harris, chief executive of the autism charity AsIAm, said the plans were a “betrayal” of children with additional needs and will see, for example, fifth-year secondary school pupils prioritised ahead of nine year olds with additional needs.

-A supplementary at-home programme currently in place for students with additional needs will be extended by a further two weeks for children in third-sixth class of primary school and for post-primary students not returning in this phase commencing on March 1st.

-An enhanced programme of summer provision for children with additional needs and those who are experiencing educational disadvantage - similar to what was provided in summer 2020 - is being developed and the details of how it will operate will be worked through with the education partners in the coming months.
+School staff unions have said they will support and facilitate the reopening of the schools in line with public health advice.

+The Teachers’ Union of Ireland said a continuing review of the situation is needed by public health authorities, while the Association of Secondary Teachers Ireland said it will work with authorities to ensure necessary arrangements and supports are in place.